 Don't Like Your Google Results?
-How to Make Your Online Profile More Professional
+Here's How to Make Them More Professional

 How many of you have Googled yourself, only to find an unappealing image, regrettable article or uncomfortable personal information?
 In our digital age, what appears online can seriously damage your professional reputation and credibility.